 - As a DMP is an informal arrangement, creditors may take action to collect outstanding debts.
 Creditors typically have legal rights to charge you for the cost of the collection, which may increase the value of your outstanding debts to them.

-- Also, a DMP is a non-statutory arrangement which your creditors are under no obligation to accept.
+- Also, a DMP is a non-statutory arrangement that your creditors are under no obligation to accept.
 Hence, there is no guarantee that any legal or recovery actions currently being undergone by the creditor will be suspended or withdrawn.

-9. If your creditors refuse to accept your repayment proposal, or if the arrangement fails, there is the risk of bankruptcy
+9. If your creditors refuse to accept your repayment proposal, or if the arrangement fails, there is the risk of bankruptcy.

-11. There are restrictions on the expenditure of a person who enters into an individual voluntary arrangement or protected trust deed;
+11. There are restrictions on the expenditure of a person who enters into an individual voluntary arrangement or protected trust deed.

 13. Only unsecured debts included within the individual voluntary arrangement or protected trust deed may be discharged at the end of the period.
 Unsecured debts not included remain outstanding.